GyulyVGC/sniffnet/README.md

 ## Introduction

-Aim of the project is to intercept incoming and outgoing traffic through a user specified network interface of his computer.
+Aim of the application is to intercept incoming and outgoing traffic through a user specified network interface of a computer.

-The application will generate a textual report, providing statistics about the observed network packets.
+The application will periodically generate and update a human-readable textual report, providing statistics about the observed network packets.

-In this document you can find a description of the available user actions during program execution, the interpretation of the report file structure, some implementational details from an algorithmic point of view, an explanation of the possible error conditions that may occurr, and other useful informations.
+In this document you can find a description of the available user actions during program execution, the interpretation of the report file structure, some implementation details from an algorithmic point of view, an explanation of the possible error conditions that may occur, and other useful information.

-For further documentation of the code modules and functions, consult the file ```packet_sniffer/target/doc/packet_sniffer/index.html``` from a web browser.

-## Command line options

-The executable file path is ```packet_sniffer/target/debug/packet_sniffer```.

-A detailed documentation of the command line options is available opening the file ```packet_sniffer/target/doc/packet_sniffer/index.html``` with a browser, then selecting the module ```args``` and then the struct ```Args```.

 ## User interactions during application execution